DATAMATH CALCULATOR MUSEUM

 A similar calculator performing conversions between octal, decimal and hexadecimal number bases was the SR-22.

-It took about 10 years before the next scientific desktop calculator manufactured by TI appeared.
+It took about 10 years before the next (non-programmable) scientific desktop calculator manufactured by TI was introduced.
 Do you know it?
 View it here.

 Some parts of the calculator housing and the display could be found in an industrial product, view the 5TI PLC programmer.